-- Place pot over high heat then bring to a bubble, stirring occasionally.
-Once bubbling, cook for 1 additional minute then remove pot from heat and let mixture cool slightly, 10 minutes.
+- Place pot over high heat then bring to a simmer, stirring occasionally.
+Once simmering, cook for 1 additional minute then remove pot from heat and let mixture cool slightly, 10 minutes.

 - Use a slotted spoon to transfer 1/3 of the potatoes into the prepared baking dish then sprinkle 1/3 of the cheese on top.
 Add another 1/3 of the potatoes and another 1/3 of cheese.

 - For the last layer, add the remaining potatoes then drizzle the remaining milk mixture from the pot evenly over the potatoes.
 Sprinkle remaining cheese over the top then cover dish with a piece of nonstick sprayed foil and bake for 40 minutes.
 Carefully remove foil then bake for another 20-30 minutes or until a knife inserted into the potatoes goes in very easily (you can broil for a minute or two if you want a darker top.)
 Let cool for 20-30 minutes before serving.

 - I strongly recommend you don't substitute another potato for the Yukon Golds, as they hold their shape the best and are silky once baked.
 Russet potatoes are a little mealy and don’t hold their shape as well.

 - I use a mandoline to make the slicing of the potatoes faster and more uniform.
 Here’s the mandoline I have >

 - To make a day ahead of time: Bake the scalloped potatoes then cool to room temperature, and then cover the dish with foil and refrigerate.
 The next day, let the dish sit at room temperature for 30 minutes then bake, covered, for 40 minutes or until heated through.